How Much Screen Is Needed per Kilowatt?

 Is Mesh Strong Enough to Deter Squirrels From Bending Up From the Bottom and are There Clips to Fasten the Bottom of the Mesh to the Tabs of the Shingles?

 If installed properly (tight) then it keeps squirrels out.
 I can’t guarantee a good installation, unfortunately.
 That’s up to the customer.
 One customer claims that squirrels did get in, so he bends the bottom of the screen outward, so the squirrel is standing on it and can’t pull it out.
 I recommend bending/folding it under at the bottom (easier than cutting) because it looks better and creates more direct pressure onto the roof, to keep it in place.
+The Solar Mesh is made of weather-resistant style black-coated galvanized steel wire, with a PVC coating so it will be difficult for a rodent to get through.
+We recommend skirting the bottom when you install the mesh in order to reinforce the bottom so that nothing can squeeze under as well.
+That said, the screen must be installed under tension as the clips won’t hold without proper tension.
+Essentially, if the screen stays in place before you tighten the hardware, then you’re doing it right.
+Critters can cause damage under your home solar panels.
+Installing a squirrel guard on your solar system can help avoid that.
+In particular, birds and squirrels are known to cause the most damage when they chew through wires, build nests, damage shingles and cause roof leaks.

 How Prevalent is the Problem?

 As the industry and our company continue to grow, we should get a precise picture of where the problem does and doesn’t exist.
 We expect that it is widespread but in pockets.
 Newer developments, with fewer trees, next to older ones with active wild animal populations, are most likely the worst off.
 Of course, the more solar a state or region gets, the more likely that a pest problem will develop.
+Every year, rodents and birds cause hundreds of thousands of dollars in damage to solar panels.
+Over time, nests, droppings, and debris can cause considerable damage to solar roofs.

 How Can I Offer Solar Panel Protection Installations?

 If birds are an issue (or likely to be an issue in the case of new solar installations), solar panel bird proofing should be installed in the form of mesh on all sides of the array.
 Note that solar panel protection is harmless - it simply encourages the birds to hang out somewhere else.
+Spiffy Solar Products should be installed which are specifically designed for wildlife abatement systems, firstly because they are penetration-free and secondly ensure your customer’s panel warranty isn’t voided by drilling into the panels in order to attach screen.